Pular para o conteúdo principal

 All the advice presented in this article is just the tip of the iceberg.
 If you're about to sell your innovation, be sure to explore your specific market further and dig into the data for answers before jumping off the beaten path.

-Selling innovative technology or services is all about early adoption, market penetration and speed of revenue capture.
-This requires that you also take your sales process to another level, after all, if you are looking to sell innovations, the methodologies applied certainly shouldn't be like in traditional markets, right?
+Selling innovative technology or services is all about early adoption, market penetration, and speed of revenue capture.
+This requires that you also take your sales process to another level.
+After all, if you are looking to sell innovations, the methodologies applied certainly shouldn't be the same as in traditional markets, right?